← Back to 史記

 使

-In the sixth year, he sent crown prince Jian to reside at Cheng Fu and guard the border.
+In the sixth year, he sent Crown Prince Jian to reside at Chengfu and guard the border.
 Wu Ji again slandered crown prince Jian to the king day and night, saying: 'Since Wu Ji brought the Qin woman, the crown prince is resentful and also cannot help but have expectations of the king.
 The king should slightly prepare himself.
 Moreover, the crown prince resides at Cheng Fu, monopolizes troops, and has foreign relations with the feudal lords.
 Moreover, he desires to enter.'
-King Ping summoned his tutor Wu She and rebuked him.
+King Ping summoned Wu She, the crown prince’s tutor, and rebuked him.
 Wu She knew that Wu Ji had slandered, then said: 'How can the king use a petty official to distance himself from his own flesh and blood?'
 Wu Ji said: 'If you do not control him now, you will regret it later.'
-Thereupon the king imprisoned Wu She.
-[And summoned his two sons and told them to save their father from death] Then he commanded the Si Ma Fen Yang to summon crown prince Jian, desiring to execute him.
-The crown prince heard this and fled to Song.
+The king then imprisoned Wu She.
+[And summoned his two sons and told them to save their father from death] Then he commanded the Sima Fen Yang to summon crown prince Jian, desiring to execute him.
+The crown prince heard of this and fled to Song.

 50